Let’s Jet, Kids! uses affiliate links. As an Amazon (and other networks) Associate, I earn from qualifying purchases. It is no extra cost to you.

 The amount of activities here are nearly endless, which makes it great for all ages.

 Enjoy the huge shark slide, jump pads, pig races, tire swings, farm animals, duck derby, corn kernel box, tire mountain, pedal karts, candy cannon, and so much more.

 You can buy extra tickets for additional activities such as axe throwing, the sling shot, a giant zip line, and more.

 Oh, and of course there’s a big corn maze.

-The pumpkin patch is well run, includes parking, and open Thursday – Sunday beginning in late September.
+The pumpkin patch is well run, includes parking, and has some great snacks/food available for purchase.